typelevel/cats/docs/src/main/tut/faq.md

 ```

 This should be all that you need, but if you'd like to learn more about the details of imports than you can check out the [import guide](typeclasses/imports.html).

+## <a id="diff-scalaz" href="#diff-scalaz"></a>What is the difference between Cats and Scalaz?

+Cats and [Scalaz](https://github.com/scalaz/scalaz) have the same goal: facilitate pure functional programming in Scala applications; the underlying core strategy is different.
+Scalaz took the approach of trying to provide a single batteries-included *standard library* for FP that powers the Scala applications.
+Cats, on the other hand, aims to help build an [ecosystem](/cats/#ecosystem) of pure FP libraries by providing a solid and stable foundation.
+These libaries can have their own styles and personalities, competing with each other, while at the same time playing nice.
+It is through this ecosystem of FP libraries (cats included) that Scala applications can be powered with "FP awesome-ness" and beyond by picking whatever best fit their needs.

+Based on this core strategy, Cats took a [modular](/cats/#modularity) approach and focuses on providing core, [binary compatible](/cats/#a-namebinary-compatibility-and-versioning), [approachable](/cats/#approachability) and [efficient](/cats/#efficiency) abstractions.
+It provides a welcoming and supportive environment for the [user community](https://gitter.im/typelevel/cats) governed
+by the [typelevel code of conduct](https://typelevel.org/conduct).
+It also takes great effort in supplying a comprehensive and beginner-friendly [documentation](/cats/#documentation).

 ## <a id="either" href="#either"></a>Where is right-biased Either?
 Up through Cats 0.7.x we had `cats.data.Xor`, which was effectively `scala.util.Either`, but right-biased by default and with